-Ecological Thresholds Explanation Explanation • Actions for areas will depend whether the minimum thresh burnt too frequently) or the number threshold (i.e. not burnt frequency) has been reactions.
+Ecological Thresholds Explanation Explanation • Actions for areas w whether the minimular burnt too frequently) threshold (i.e. not be Ecological Fire Requirements Actions for areas will depend upon whether the minimum threshold (i.e. burnt too frequently) or the maximum threshold (i.e. not burnt frequently enough) has been reached.
 Nearing maximum, no fire recorded This includes areas of vegetation where a fire has not been recorded in the data provided.
 Area should be managed to ensure that a mosaic of fire ages within the area exist.
 Prescribed burning to be undertaken, ensuring sufficient areas of old age class communities are left within the park.
 Managed as for assigned fire management zone - see Section 5.1).
-This includes areas of vegetation where a fire has occurred at a frequency within the identified vegetation fire thresholds, however the threshold was reached in the past (i.e. >10 years ago).
+Threshold not reached (reached >10 years ago) This includes areas of vegetation where a fire has occurred at a frequency within the identified vegetation fire thresholds, however the threshold was reached in the past (i.e. >10 years ago).
 An indication of the number of fires permitted within the life of the plan before threshold is reached is provided.
 Threshold not reached (breached >10 years ago) This includes areas of vegetation where a fire has occurred at a frequency within the identified vegetation fire thresholds, however the threshold was breached in the past (i.e. >10 years ago).
 An indication of the number of fires permitted within the life of the plan before threshold is reached is provided.
-Not addressed Not addressed This includes water bodies and a mapped as highly disturbed college and a mapped as highly disturbed and a mapped and a mapped as highly disturbed and a mapped and a mappe Not applicable.
+Not addressed This includes water bodies and areas mapped as highly disturbed or cleared vegetation.
+These areas have no identified vegetation community fire thresholds.
+Not applicable.